DevSPK/MeetUp-Clone/README.md

 Creates and returns a new event for a group specified by its id

-* Require Authentication: true
+- Require Authentication: true
-* Require Authorization: Current User must be the organizer of the group or a member of the group with a status of "co-host"
+- Require Authorization: Current User must be the organizer of the group or a member of the group with a status of "co-host"
-* Request
+- Request

-  * Method: POST
+  - Method: POST
-  * URL: /groups/:groupId/events
+  - URL: /api/groups/:groupId/events
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"venueId": 1,
     	"name": "Tennis Group First Meet and Greet",
     	"type": "Online",
     	"capacity": 10,
-      "price": 18.50,
+    	"price": 18.5,
     	"description": "The first meet and greet for our group!
 Come say hello!",
     	"startDate": "2021-11-19 20:00:00",
-      "endDate": "2021-11-19 22:00:00",
+    	"endDate": "2021-11-19 22:00:00"
     }
     ```

-* Successful Response
+- Successful Response

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"id": 1,
     	"groupId": 1,
     	"venueId": 1,
     	"name": "Tennis Group First Meet and Greet",
     	"type": "Online",
     	"capacity": 10,
-      "price": 18.50,
+    	"price": 18.5,
     	"description": "The first meet and greet for our group!
 Come say hello!",
     	"startDate": "2021-11-19 20:00:00",
-      "endDate": "2021-11-19 22:00:00",
+    	"endDate": "2021-11-19 22:00:00"
     }
     ```

-* Error Response: Body validation errors
+- Error Response: Body validation errors

-  * Status Code: 400
+  - Status Code: 400
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"message": "Validation error",
     	"statusCode": 400,
     	"errors": {
     		"venueId": "Venue does not exist",
     		"name": "Name must be at least 5 characters",
     		"type": "Type must be Online or In person",
     		"capacity": "Capacity must be an integer",
     		"price": "Price is invalid",
     		"description": "Description is required",
     		"startDate": "Start date must be in the future",
-        "endDate": "End date is less than start date",
+    		"endDate": "End date is less than start date"
     	}
     }
     ```

-* Error response: Couldn't find a Group with the specified id
+- Error response: Couldn't find a Group with the specified id

-  * Status Code: 404
+  - Status Code: 404
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"message": "Group couldn't be found",
     	"statusCode": 404
     }
     ```